 Each design review is a formal opportunity for your team to apply your design controls and pivot if needed.
 This is the time to ask your core design control questions: is your product designed to meet your users’ needs?
 Is it effective?
 Are inputs matching up with outputs?

 There is no official requirement for when to conduct these reviews or how many you will need to have.
-We suggest scheduling a review at the completion of each major stage (i.e. user needs identification, design inputs, et cetera).
+We suggest scheduling a review at the completion of each major stage (e.g., user needs identification, design inputs, etc.).
 Always ensure that the right team members can attend, plus an independent reviewer with little to no stake in that particular review item.

 Perform Design Verification Tests